Sharon den Adel

-Sharon Janny den Adel (born 12 July 1974) is a Dutch singer who is the lead vocalist and one of the main songwriters of the symphonic metal band Within Temptation.
-She has been a performing musician since the age of 14, and is a founding member of Within Temptation, along with Robert Westerholt, in 1996.
+Sharon Janny den Adel (born 12 July 1974) is a Dutch singer who is the lead vocalist of the symphonic metal band Within Temptation.
+She has been performing since age 14, and co-founded Within Temptation with partner Robert Westerholt in 1996.
 She was also elected to be the Dutch chairperson of the jury for the Eurovision Song Contest 2018.

-Personal life
+Early life

 Sharon Janny den Adel was born on 12 July 1974 in Waddinxveen.
-She travelled extensively in her youth, living in at least ten different countries, including Indonesia, where she lived between ages one and six.
-According to den Adel, some movements that she makes during her concerts are inspired by the Balinese dancers she had seen during that time.
+She lived in Indonesia for five years as a child.
+The Balinese dancers that she saw during that time inspired her dance movements on stage.
 After returning from Suriname to the Netherlands, she was bullied by classmates because of her different clothing style, hairstyle, and darkened skin.
-From the age of fourteen, she performed with various bands, including a blues rock band called Kashiro.
+From the age of 14, she performed with various bands, including a blues rock band called Kashiro.
 As their partnership grew, in 1996 they came to form a band called The Portal, though the name was changed to Within Temptation before their debut recording.
-She has a bachelor's degree in fashion design.
+Den Adel has a bachelor's degree in fashion design.

-Den Adel and long-term partner Robert Westerholt have three children together, and they currently live near Hilversum.
-Den Adel was pregnant with their first child during The Silent Force tour, and she gave birth in December 2005.

-On 22 February 2009, Den Adel announced that she was pregnant with her second child.
-The band's official website announced their son's birth in June 2009.

-On 26 November 2010, Den Adel announced that she was expecting her third child; the band's 2011 tour dates were rescheduled from spring until autumn.
-The birth of her third son was announced in March 2011.

 Career

-Training and vocal profile
+Training and voice

 Sharon never formally studied singing and stated in a 2006 interview that she had sung a short while in a choir and was mostly self-taught.
 She used to practice alone three or four hours per day.
-Her vocal range is a mezzo-soprano.
+She has been described as possessing a mezzo-soprano voice.